Aditi126/LeetMetric/README.md

 ## 🚀 Features

 - 🔍 Search for any LeetCode username
-- 📈 Visualize stats like problems solved, ranking, streaks, and more
+- 📈 Visualize stats like problems solved, ranking, and more
-- 🌙 Light/Dark mode support
 - 📱 Fully responsive across devices
 - ⚡ Fast and lightweight (Vercel deployed)